30 Realistic Relationship Expectations You Should Have - Always!

 In contrast, if you identify as an Insecurely Attached Love Addict, your expectations for a romantic partner have probably been quite different.
 Unlike someone Securely Attached, you've probably had a history of entering relationships with low expectations.

-Low expectations are a path to dissatisfaction and heartache in relationships.
+Having low expectations is a path to dissatisfaction and heartache in relationships.

 You can remake your relationship expectations by learning the behaviors and attitudes you rightly deserve in a romantic partnership.

-You don't have to resign yourself to perpetual low expectations of undeserving conduct and relational immaturity.
+You don't have to resign to perpetual low expectations of undeserving conduct and relational immaturity.

 What are examples of expectations all men and women should unquestionably embrace for a romantic relationship?